Entities in Query

 Entities in Query, how to handle entities in queries correctly and what to bear in mind.

-In principle, we recommend the use of a when it comes to creating or deleting entities in a query or changing their structure.
+In principle, we recommend the use of a CommandBuffer when it comes to creating or deleting entities in a query or changing their structure.
 Or to simply make these changes outside a query.
 Changes to component values are never a problem.

 Create in Query